kumarvna/terraform-azurerm-vm-scale-sets/examples/README.md

   load_balanced_port_list         = [80, 443]
   additional_data_disks           = [100, 200]

   # Enable Auto scaling feature for VM scaleset by set argument to true.
-P
   # Instances_count in VMSS will become default and minimum instance count.
   # Automatically scale out the number of VM instances based on CPU Average only.
   enable_autoscale_for_vmss          = true